pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/largest-graph-network.md

 ## Scenario

-A user wants to query a network of connections across a collection of records where each record may link to zero or more other records, which in turn may link to zero or more other records and so on.
-The user wants to analyse which specific records have the most extended graph of connections.

-In this example, a social network database will be simulated (think _Twitter_) where each record is a social network user holding their name and the names of other people who follow them.
-An aggregation pipeline will be executed, which walks each record's `followed_by` array of links to determine which person has the largest _network reach_.
-This information might be useful for a marketing organisation to know who best to target a new marketing campaign at, for example.
+You want to search your social network database (think _Twitter_), where each record is a social network user holding their name and the names of other people who follow them.
+You will execute an aggregation pipeline that walks each record's `followed_by` array of links to determine which person has the largest _network reach_.
+This information might help an organisation know who best to target a new marketing campaign at, for example.

-Note, this example uses a simple data model for brevity, however this is unlikely to be an optimum data model for using `$graphLookup` at scale, for users with a massive amount of followers and/or when running in a Sharded environment.
+Note this example uses a simple data model for brevity.
+However, this is unlikely to be an optimum data model for using `$graphLookup` at scale for social network users with many followers or running in a sharded environment.
 For more guidance on such matters, see this reference application: [Socialite](https://github.com/mongodb-labs/socialite)

 ## Sample Data Population